The Mobile Problem

 Truthfully, I suppose it is the path Facebook is headed; it just takes time to get there.

-The cutting-edge implementation of product placement comes from Zynga and their lately received “Draw Something” game.
+The cutting-edge implementation of product placement comes from Zynga and their recently received “Draw Something” game.
 The sport might be dropping users, but it is nevertheless a platform that draws, no pun supposed, 10 million energetic members a month.
 Zynga is working with brands to add their products to their database of words for human beings to draw.
-So now, a consumer is probably requested to draw Doritos or KFC.
+So now, a consumer is probably requested to remove Doritos or KFC.
 Both of those product placement examples are tightly integrated into the sports play, so for users, they do not sense like commercials.
 That is vitally important to the cell market.